Skip to content

 Prompting

-When providing instructions to Claude Code, clarity and context are key.
+When providing instructions to Claude Code, clarity and context produce the best results.

 If your prompt will be quite long, you can write your prompt to a file then import that file into Claude Code.